antor44/livestream_video/README.md

 "Playlist4Whisper" is an application that displays a playlist for "livestream_video.sh".
 It plays an online video and uses AI technology to transcribe the audio into text.
 It supports multi-instance and multi-user execution, and allows for changing options per channel and global options.

-Author: Antonio R. Version: 1.28 License: MIT
+Author: Antonio R. Version: 1.30 License: MIT

 Usage:

 python playlist4whisper.py

+-Support for IPTV, YouTube and Twitch

-The program will load default playlist.m3u
+The program will load the default playlists playlist_iptv.m3u, playlist_youtube.m3u, and playlist_twitch.m3u, and will store options in config_xxx.json.

 For multi-instances with SMPlayer: Go to Preferences - Interface - Instances, and turn off the option to use only one instance.